lestrrat-go/jwx/jwk/README.md

 * Parse and work with RSA/EC/Symmetric/OKP JWK types
   * Convert to and from JSON
   * Convert to and from raw key types (e.g. *rsa.PrivateKey)
-* Ability to keep a JWKS fresh using *jwk.AutoRefersh
+* Ability to keep a JWKS fresh using *jwk.AutoRefresh

 ## Supported key types: